dotnet/EntityFramework.Docs/entity-framework/ef6/entity-framework-msl-specification.md

 # Entity Framework MSL Specification
 Mapping specification language (MSL) is an XML-based language that describes the mapping between the conceptual model and storage model of an Entity Framework application.

 In an Entity Framework application, mapping metadata is loaded from an .msl file (written in MSL) at build time.
-The Entity Framework uses mapping metadata at runtime to translate queries against the conceptual model to store-specific commands.
+Entity Framework uses mapping metadata at runtime to translate queries against the conceptual model to store-specific commands.

 The Entity Framework Designer (EF Designer) stores mapping information in an .edmx file at design time.
-At build time, the Entity Designer uses information in an .edmx file to create the .msl file that is needed by the Entity Framework at runtime
+At build time, the Entity Designer uses information in an .edmx file to create the .msl file that is needed by Entity Framework at runtime

 Names of all conceptual or storage model types that are referenced in MSL must be qualified by their respective namespace names.
 For information about the conceptual model namespace name, see [CSDL Specification](../ef6/entity-framework-csdl-specification.md).
 For information about the storage model namespace name, see [SSDL Specification](../ef6/entity-framework-ssdl-specification.md).